Henderson Water Utility Water Meter Replacement Project

 HWU will replace all water meters throughout the entire city starting in fall of 2020 and completion by fall of 2023.
 Contract installers, will be easily identifiable, will be performing the work during normal business hours on Monday through Friday, and should have no reason to enter your residence.
 If you have any concerns about the identity of those performing this service or the work being performed, call HWU at 270-826-2421.

 Meter replacement process

-Residents will receive a door tag prior to HWU working in their neighborhood.
-They will visit every residential property to replace the water meter housed in a meter pit covered by a lid in the front yard.
+Residents will receive a door tag prior to work in their neighborhood.
+Installers will visit every residential property to replace the water meter housed in a meter pit covered by a lid in the front yard.
 Since the meter is outside, installers do not need to enter homes and residents do not need to be present when they replace the meter.
 If a resident is home and using water, the installer will coordinate with the resident to shut water service off for 30 to 45 minutes while they replace the meter or come back later.
 Residents will receive a notice on their door when the meter replacement is complete at their property.

 Please clear your meter pit